-1. Students have the right to appeal against their final examination mark for any course within ten days of the results being announced.
-The Dean is then entitled to investigate whether any mistakes were made in the calculating or recording of marks or unmarked marks.
-This is done

-- 2. The student pays 10 Dinars for each appeal request. - 3.
+- Students have the right to appeal against their final examination mark for any course within ten days of the results being announced.
+The Dean will ensur the accuracay of the aggregation and transfer of marks and that no answers left unmarked.
+This is done by a committee formed by the College Dean, consisting of academic staff members but excluding the course instructor. - 2.
+The student pays 10 Dinars for each appeal request. - 3.
 The student has to right to appeal against his final mark for any course using the following steps: - A. The student submits an appeal request to the Deanship of Admissions and Registration within 10 days of the results announcement.
 The student then pays 10 Bahraini dinars - to be refunded if the mark is subsequently augmented. - B. The Head of the Academic Department forms a special committee that consists of two academic staff members to review the coursework results and re-mark the final exam paper; provided that the student's course instructor is not a member of the committee.
-If the committee cannot agree on the same result, it will be transferred to a third member to make the final decision. - C. The committee depends on the mark distribution that was provided by the course instructor. - D. The committee submits its report to the Head of the Academic Department within one week of its formation. - E. If the mark is changed following the committee report, it will be approved by the concerned Head of Department and College Dean.
-The report will then be delivered to the Deanship of Admissions and Registration to amend the mark prior to end of the Add/Drop period of the coming semester. - F. The Deanship of Admissions and Registration notifies the student of the result. - G. The student is not allowed to request an appeal on a course that was already reviewed.
+If the committee cannot agree on the same result, it will be transferred to a third member to make the final decision. - C. The committee depends on the mark distribution that was provided by the course instructor. - D. The committee submits its report to the Head of the Academic Department within one week of its formation. - E. If the mark is changed following the committee report, it will be approved by the concerned Head of Department and

+College Dean.
+The report will then be delivered to the Deanship of Admissions and Registration to amend the mark prior to end of the Add/Drop period of the coming semester.

+- F. The Deanship of Admissions and Registration notifies the student of the result. - G. The student is not allowed to request an appeal on a course that was already reviewed.
 The first appeal's decision will be considered as a final decision.